drivet/website/content/posts/2020/website-castle.md

 In a [previous blog post][1], I gave a very brief, high level introduction to the [IndieWeb][5], hopefully giving a sense of what is it and why it matters.
-In this post I'll zoom in a little bit and explain something of the mechanics of how the IndieWeb actually works and what it means to "join" (as well as what it means to "like" a post or "share" a status update).
+In this post I'll try and zoom in a tiny bit and explain something of the mechanics of how the IndieWeb actually works and what it means to "join" (as well as what it means to "like" a post or "share" a status update).
+Further posts will go into more details.

-So, what does it take to join the IndieWeb?
-Or, to put it another way, what turns a plain, vanilla website into an IndieWeb enabled one?
-The IndieWeb community's [answer][2] to this question involves 5 different compliance "levels", which is okay if you're trying to collect "indieweb cred", I suppose, but which gets a bit daunting if you're new to the whole thing.
-So this post will take a different tack and just give a high level overview of the typical features common to most IndieWeb enabled sites and, roughly, how they work.

 ## The Bare Minimum: Owning your own Identity

-They say a person's home is their castle, and this is especially true when it comes to the IndieWeb - except, of course, that with the IndieWeb, a person's *website* is their castle.
+They say a person's home is their castle, and this is especially true when it comes to the IndieWeb - except, of course, that with the IndieWeb a person's *website* is their castle.

 So the first thing you need to join the IndieWeb is, obviously, a classic,